Chico Lanete: Professional career

 Lanete was an undrafted player in the 2007 PBA draft but was later signed by the Purefoods Tender Juicy Giants before moving to the Barangay Ginebra Kings.

 In 2009, he was signed by the Burger King Whoppers.

 On January 5, 2010, he and Gary David were traded to the Coca-Cola Tigers for Alex Cabagnot and Wesley Gonzales.

 In late 2011, Lanete was signed by the Meralco Bolts.

 On January 25, 2012, Lanete was traded by Meralco to the Barako Bull Energy in exchange for Paul Artadi.

 On March 20, 2012, Lanete was traded to the Petron Blaze Boosters in exchange for forward Marc Agustin.

 On August 24, 2014, in the day of the 2014 PBA draft, Lanete returned to the Energy after being traded along with Jojo Duncil, San Miguel's 2014 second round pick (who turned out to be Gab Banal) and their 2016 first round pick in exchange of Barako Bull's 2014 third overall pick (which San Miguel used to pick Ronald Pascual).

 Coaching career

 Lanete was appointed as assistant coach to Eric Altamirano who will be guiding three Chooks-to-Go Pilipinas 3x3 teams that will participate in FIBA 3x3 tournaments.
 He will also help preparations of the Philippines men's national 3x3 team in the 2020 Summer Olympics qualifiers.

-When Aldin Ayo resigned as head coach of the Chooks-to-Go 3x3 program in August 2022, Laneta was named as interim head coach.
+When Aldin Ayo resigned as head coach of the Chooks-to-Go 3x3 program in August 2022, Lanete was named as interim head coach.